Gul (design)

-A gul (also written gol, göl and gül) is a medallion-like design element typical of traditional hand-woven carpets from Central and West Asia.
+A gul (also written gol, göl and gül in Turkish) is a medallion-like design element typical of traditional hand-woven carpets from Central and West Asia.
 In Turkmen weavings they are often repeated to form the pattern in the main field.

 Shape

 Gul are medallions, often octagonal, and often somewhat angular on a generally octagonal plan, though they can be somewhat rounded within the constraints of carpet-weaving, and some are lozenge-shaped (rhombuses).
 They usually have either twofold rotational symmetry or mirror reflection symmetry (often both left/right and up/down).

 Gul were historically described in the West as being elephant's foot motifs.
 Other Western guesses held that the gul was a drawing of a round Turkmen tent, with lines between tents representing irrigation canals; or that the emblem was a totemic bird.
 None of these descriptions have any basis in weaving tradition or culture.

 Etymology

 The term gul, gol, göl or gül is used widely across Central and West Asia, and among carpet specialists in the West.
 It is derived from the Persian word gol (گل) which means flower or rose.